Core Idea

 Benefits of Well-Defined Boundaries:

-- Developer impact: Understand their scope of authority and aren’t afraid to make decisions within it
+- Developers understand their scope of authority and aren’t afraid to make decisions within it

-- Architect impact: Focus on high-impact decisions rather than becoming involved in every technical choice
+- Architects focus on high-impact decisions rather than every technical choice

-- These tools make boundaries explicit and verifiable, replacing subjective judgment with objective criteria
+Formalization: Organizations formalize boundaries through Architectural-Governance mechanisms—Fitness Functions, Architectural-Checklists, and Architecture-Decision-Records—making boundaries explicit and verifiable, replacing subjective judgment with objective criteria.

 Why This Matters

-- Architectural inconsistency: When developers make architecturally significant decisions without guidance
+- Architectural inconsistency: Developers making architecturally significant decisions without guidance

 Related Concepts